 Learn more about our initial BGAV focus:refugees partners at the following links and see how you and your church can be involved in BGAV focus:refugees.

 - Lebanon – Lebanese Baptists and The Lebanese Society for Educational & Social Development.

-- Croatia – Croatian Baptists, Croatian Baptist Aid and their potential work with refugees in Bosnia.
+- Bosnia – Croatian Baptists, Croatian Baptist Aid and their potential work with refugees in Bosnia.